The value of pensions and investments and the income they produce can fall as well as rise. You may get back less than you invested.

-- A further 1.3 million people who had previously been married or in a civil partnership were cohabiting in 2015, up from 1.1 million in 2002.
+- A further 1.3 million people who had previously been married or in a civil partnership were cohabiting in 2016.

 - In opposite sex divorces, women are still more commonly awarded shares of their husband’s pension than the other way round.
 This is because lower workforce participation among women due to their spending time out of work raising children and taking care of the home means they are less likely to have significant pension arrangements of their own.

 - However, this is changing – while only just over half (52.7%) of women worked in 1971, 70.8% did by 2017, the highest figure since records began.

 - As the proportion of working women grows and wives become more financially independent from their husbands, and auto-enrolment offers them their own pensions, there could be fewer orders made for pension sharing in opposite sex marriage due to each party being on more equal footing.